jac459/reason-mpk-mini-mk3/README.md

 Reason Remote files for Akai MPK Mini MKIII

 ## Release 6th June 2022
-Blamsoft VK-2 / Zvork Oberon / Complex-1 / PredatorRE
+Blamsoft VK-2 / Zvork Oberon / Complex-1 / PredatorRE / Obsession

 ## This is a fork of the excellent work of philoSurfer.
 ##### Intent is to :